Cost of Attendance

-Students entering the Year 1 class are expected to contribute $5,000 of income (in addition to relocation expenses) earned during the summer preceding Year 1.
+Students entering the Year 1 class are encouraged to contribute $5,000 of income (in addition to relocation expenses) earned during the summer preceding Year 1.
 Please note the Year 1 budget is 10 months and students should plan to bring their summer earnings for educational costs at Geisel when they matriculate in August.
-Students entering Year 2, 3, and 4 are expected to contribute $1,000.
+Students entering Year 2, 3, and 4 are should anticipate contributing $1,000.

 Year 1 & 2 Students

 The rent figure of $8,500 includes utilities based upon a 10-month budget, September through June.

 Travel allowance will be made for one round trip home at standard air fares, assuming use of supersaver fares when possible.
 Please note that federal regulations do not permit us to include travel expenses for spouses.